CrossRef/event-data-user-guide/docs/sources/reddit-links.md

  - Visits each subreddit in turn.
  - Fetches all links that were shared since the last visit.
- - Visits each link and looks in the HTML of the webpage for links to DOIs, links to article Landing Pages and unlinked DOIs.
+ - Visits each link and looks in the HTML of the webpage for links to DOIs, links to article landing pages and unlinked DOIs.

 ## Example Event